 Irish Mashed Potatoes

-2 lbs russet potatoes (roughly 4 large potatoes), scrubbed, peeled, and cut into chunks
+2 pounds Russet potatoes (roughly 4 large potatoes), scrubbed, peeled, and cut into chunks

 4 tablespoons unsalted butter (plus 2 tablespoons for serving)

-3 cups lightly-packed chopped green curly kale, cabbage, or other leafy green
+3 cups lightly-packed chopped green curly kale, cabbage, collards, or other leafy green

 1 cup whole milk or heavy cream

 Pepper to taste